Bit-Nation/Pangea-Docs/README.md

 ### Languages and Frameworks

- -  Panthalassa, our mesh network backend containing the wallet and other utils is currently being refactored [here](https://github.com/Bit-Nation/panthalassa).
+ -  Panthalassa, our mesh network backend written in Go containing the wallet and other utils is currently being refactored [here](https://github.com/Bit-Nation/panthalassa).
- -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea-mobile) is our mobile frontend repository under heavy redevelopment, this new version is made with React Native.
+ -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea-mobile) is our mobile frontend repository, this  version is made with React Native.
- -  Our token [Pangea Arbitration Token (PAT)](https://github.com/Bit-Nation/Pangea-Arbitration-Token-PAT) is an ERC20 Solidity token.
+ -  Our token [Pangea Arbitration Token (PAT)](https://github.com/Bit-Nation/pat-token-contract) is an ERC20 Solidity token.
- -  Our AI Lucy who governs the reputation system is in Solidity, you can follow the progress [here](https://github.com/Bit-Nation/Lucy-draft)
+ -  Our AI Lucy who governs the reputation system is in Solidity as well, you can follow the progress [here](https://github.com/Bit-Nation/Lucy-draft)
- -  The [entity framework](https://github.com/Bit-Nation/BITNATION-Framework) is made in Solidity.
- -  The [registry](https://github.com/Bit-Nation/BITNATION-Registry) will be merged in the framework, it is in solidity too.

 ### Whitepaper, Roadmap and Development Updates